Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 He served as President of the Labrador Retriever Club from 1935-1938.
 During that time he established the Amateur stake and donated a perpetual trophy so the stake would continue.

-The Long Island Retriever Trial Association was formed by leading fanciers, including Carlisle, Anthony Bliss, Franklin Lord, Gould Remick, Henry Root Stern, and Leonard Buck.
-The club's purpose was to encourage "the breeding, training, and use of retrievers, and ... for holding of all-breed retriever trials."
-18
+Carlisle, Anthony Bliss, Franklin Lord, Gould Remick, Henry Root Stern, and Leonard Buck formed the Long Island Retriever Trial Association.
+The club's purpose was to encourage the breeding, training, and use of retrievers, and for holding of all-breed retriever trials.

-Carlisle published a book in 1936 written by David D. Elliot about Labs and training them.
+David Elliot wrote a book about Labs and training them and Carlisle published it in 1936.
 It included training advice and many photos of Wingan Labradors.

 Jay Carlisle died in 1937, just eight months after his wife.